eclipse-keypop/keypop-calypso-certificate-java-api/README.md

 ## Documentation & Contribution Guide

-The full documentation, including the **user guide**, **download information** and **contribution guide**, is available on the Keyple website [keypop.org](https://eclipse-keypop.github.io/keypop-website/).
+The full documentation, including the **user guide**, **download information** and **contribution guide**, is available on the Keypop website [keypop.org](https://eclipse-keypop.github.io/keypop-website/).

 ## API documentation